-Will My Pet Gain Weight After Being Spayed/Neutered?
+Pet Weight Gain After Being Spayed or Neutered

 Some pets do gain weight after being spayed or neutered, due to a decrease in metabolism.
 If this is the case for your pet, we recommend that you create additional exercise opportunities for them.
 This can include more frequent walks for your dog, more vertical space for your cat, and more interactive toys for both.
 Of course, you’ll want to monitor their diet and caloric intake as well.

-Ready to schedule your pet’s spay/neuter procedure?
+Ready to schedule your dog or cat’s spay or neuter procedure?
 Let us know!
 We look forward to seeing you both!